DataDog/integrations-extras/shoreline/README.md

 For in-depth instructions on configuring the app, please see the [Datadog-Shoreline documentation][4]

-## Data Collected

-### Metrics

-The Shoreline App does not include any metrics.

-### Events

-The Shoreline App does not include any events.

-### Service Checks

-The Shoreline App does not include any service checks.

 ## Support

 Contact Shoreline through email for support and requests.